urbanij/Spotify-Lyrics/README.md

 # Intro
-The script will get your currently playing song on Spotify and automatically grab the lyrics
+The script will get your currently playing song on Spotify and automatically grab the lyrics.

 # Setup
 ## Install requirements
 `pip3 install -r requirements.txt`

 ## Start program
 Export your Spotify Username and PW as environment variables and then start the script.  e.g.

 ```